priyanka-bagade/cvsdk_hello_world/README.md

 ### Overview of an end-to-end computer vision application workflow

-The figure below shows you the full end-to-end computer vision application process.
-Some of the components shown are not part of the Intel® CV SDK, but are included in the diagram to help illustrate a complete E2E CV process.
+The figure below shows an example of an end-to-end computer vision application workflow.
+Some of the components shown are not part of the Intel® CV SDK, but are included in the diagram to help illustrate a complete end-to-end computer vision process.

-For example, the Intel® CV SDK requires a trained model.
-The first two columns of the figure cover acquiring a deep-learning model and refining it for your application.
-If you need to retrain the model after optimization using in the Intel® CV SDK, you will need to return to this part of the process, retrain your model, then re-run the Model Optimizer to generate new .IR files.
-For this tutorial, a trained model is provided.

-After your trained model is completed, you are ready to use the Intel® CV SDK in a developer environment to write an application and optimize its performance on Intel® hardware.
-During this phase of development you use the Model Optimizer on the pre-trained model.
-In addition to optimizing your model, you also need to integrate the components within your application by calling the .IR files and the Inference Engine.
-Depending on your specific needs, you may also utilize other Intel® tools, like the Intel® Media SDK, in your application.

-Once you have used the Model Optimizer and integrated the applicable components, you are ready to deploy your application at the edge.
-This piece of the process uses the Inference component of the Intel® CV SDK.
-In this tutorial, deployment is represented by using the video provided with this tutorial instead of using data directly from a video camera or on a separate piece of hardware.

 ![Diagram of an end-to-end computer vision workflow](https://github.com/hunnel/cvsdk_hello_world/blob/master/images/e2e_cv_diagram.png "End-to-end computer vision workflow")